kdogyun/NoteProject/README.md

 7. add DB_helper (SQLite) // 2018-11-21

-   ​	Can't use dynamic insert.
-Just use fixed data in db.
+   ​	~~Can't use dynamic insert.
+Just use fixed data in db.~~

+   ​	Can use dynamic insert, but there are some errors.
+(I'll fix it.)

 #### Reference